-Table A for 23.44.041 Development standards for all accessory dwelling units ((Only)) In SF 5000, SF 7200, and SF 9600 zones, only one entrance to the b.
-Entrances structure may be located on each street-facing facade of the dwelling unit.
-Footnotes to Table A for 23.44.041 ((÷)) The gross floor area of an attached accessory dwelling unit may exceed 1,000 square feet only if the portion of the structure in which the accessory dwelling unit is located was in existence as of June 1, 1999, and if the entire accessory dwelling unit is located on one level, except that a garage for the accessory dwelling unit may be located on a different level.
-More than one entrance may be allowed if: a) two entrances on the street-facing facade existed on January 1, 1993; or b) the Director determines that topography, screening, or another design solution is effective in de-emphasizing the presence of a second entrance.
-1 6.
-Except on lots located within areas that are defined as either an urban center or 2 urban village in the City's Comprehensive Plan, one off-street parking space is required for the 3 accessory dwelling unit and may be provided as tandem parking with the parking space provided 4 for the principal dwelling unit.
-An existing required parking space may not be eliminated to 5 accommodate an accessory dwelling unit unless it is replaced elsewhere on the lot.
-Except for 6 lots located in either Map A for 23.54.015, University District Parking ((Overlay)) Impact Area, 7 or Map B for 23.54.015, Alki Area Parking Overlay, ((Area,)) the Director may waive the off-8 street parking space requirement for an accessory dwelling unit if: 9 a.
-The topography or location of existing principal or accessory structures 10 on the lot makes provision of an off-street parking space physically infeasible; or 11 b.
-The lot is located in a restricted parking zone (RPZ) and a current 12 parking study is submitted showing a utilization rate of less than 75 percent for on-street parking 13 within 400 feet of all property lines of the site.
-6. Accessory dwelling units in RSL zones are required to meet the following 14 15 additional standards: 16 a.
-An accessory dwelling unit shall be located within the same structure as 17 the principal dwelling unit or in an accessory structure located between the principal dwelling
+Table A for 23.44.041 Development standards for all accessory dwelling units a.
+Maximum gross floor area Attached accessory dwelling units are limited to 1,000 square feet, including garage and storage area.
+Detached accessory dwelling units are limited to 800 square feet, including any garage and storage area provided in the same structure as the accessory dwelling unit, but excluding areas below grade, measured as set forth in Section 23.86.007. b.
+Entrances ((Only)) In SF 5000, SF 7200, and SF 9600 zones, only one entrance to the structure may be located on each street-facing facade of the dwelling unit.
+2 Footnotes to Table A for 23.44.041 ((÷)) 1 The gross floor area of an attached accessory dwelling unit may exceed 1,000 square feet only if the portion of the structure in which the accessory dwelling unit is located was in existence as if the portion of the structure in which the accessory dwelling unit is located was in existence as of June 1, 1999, and if the entire accessory dwelling unit is located on one level, except that a garage for the accessory dwelling unit may be located on a different level.

+2 More than one entrance may be allowed if: a) two entrances on the street-facing facade existed on January 1, 1993; or b) the Director determines that topography, screening, or another design solution is effective in de-emphasizing the presence of a second entrance.

+- 6. Except on lots located within areas that are defined as either an urban center or urban village in the City's Comprehensive Plan, one off-street parking space is required for the accessory dwelling unit and may be provided as tandem parking with the parking space provided for the principal dwelling unit.
+An existing required parking space may not be eliminated to accommodate an accessory dwelling unit unless it is replaced elsewhere on the lot.
+Except for lots located in either Map A for 23.54.015, University District Parking ((Overlay)) Impact Area, or Map B for 23.54.015, Alki Area Parking Overlay. ((Area,)) the Director may waive the off-street parking space requirement for an accessory dwelling unit if: - a.
+The topography or location of existing principal or accessory structures on the lot makes provision of an off-street parking space physically infeasible; or - b.
+The lot is located in a restricted parking zone (RPZ) and a current parking study is submitted showing a utilization rate of less than 75 percent for on-street parking within 400 feet of all property lines of the site.